HackMort/jdk-workflow/src/content/docs/en/eslint.md

 }
 ```

-### Error Lens
+## Error Lens
-We recommend you install the VSCode Extension Error Lens to help you identify and fix errors in your code.
-Follow the link below to install the extension:
+Error Lens is a Visual Studio Code extension that helps you identify and fix errors in your code.
+It can be used with ESLint to help you identify and fix errors in your JavaScript code.

+### Install Error Lens
+To install Error Lens, open the Extensions tab in Visual Studio Code and search for Error Lens.
+Click the Install button to install the extension.
+Or you can install it directly from the Visual Studio Code Marketplace:
 <a href="https://marketplace.visualstudio.com/items?itemName=usernamehw.errorlens" target="_blank">Error Lens</a>

-<br /> <br />
->***Note:*** _This website is a work in progress.
-If you find any issues or have any suggestions, please let us know by creating an issue on <a href="https://github.com/HackMort/jdk-workflow/issues" target="_blank">GitHub</a>._